backdrop-contrib/jitsi/README.md

 ## Configuration and Usage

-- Make sure CiviCRM is installed and you have one or more active Contribution Pages set up and/or an active CiviEvent.
 - Install this module as usual
-- Add a field of the "CiviCRM Page" type to an entity (e.g. a content type or taxonomy term)
+- Add a field of the "Jitsi Meet" type to an entity (e.g. a content type or taxonomy term)
-- Create content of that type and you should be able to select a page to insert
+- Create content of that type and you should see a checkbox to "Add a Jitsi Meet video conference."

-More details may be found (or added) in the [Wiki](https://github.com/backdrop-contrib/civicrm_fields/wiki)
+More details may be found (or added) in the [Wiki](https://github.com/backdrop-contrib/jitsi/wiki)

 ## Issues

-Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/civicrm_fields/issues)
+Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/jitsi/issues)

 ## Current Maintainers

 - [Laryn Kragt Bakker](https://github.com/laryn), [CEDC.org](https://CEDC.org)
-- Collaboration welcome!
+- Collaboration and co-maintainers welcome!

 ## Credits

 - Created by [Laryn Kragt Bakker](https://github.com/laryn), [CEDC.org](https://CEDC.org)
-- Inspired by [CiviCRM Wordpress integration](https://github.com/civicrm/civicrm-wordpress) shortcodes functionality.

 ## License